bekk/bekk-christmas/post/thecloud/managing-apps-on-gke-using-helm.md

 ---

-To complete the steps in this article you need the following tools installed on your computer:
+If you want to follow along and complete the steps in this article you need the following tools installed on your computer:

 * A google cloud project with where you are the owner
 * The [gcloud](https://cloud.google.com/sdk/docs/quickstarts) command line tools